Power & Ground Locations Hybrid 4Runner 2025+ (6th Gen)

 For jump starting, powering accessories, or running a compressor under the hood, the fuse box terminal and the designated chassis grounds you listed are the go-to spots.
 We’ve used both grounding points (metal tab near the intake and the bolt under the air duct cover), depending on clamp size and what’s being powered.
 Both work.

-If you're wiring something more permanent, like a dual battery setup, inverter, or accessory fuse block, we’d suggest routing clean power from the rear battery directly to a switch panel in the engine bay.
-After your switch is mounted in the engine bay, you can then power all your 12V accessories from the swicth.
+If you're wiring something more permanent, like a dual battery setup, inverter, or accessory fuse block, we’d suggest routing clean power from the rear battery directly to a switch panel or new terminals in the engine bay.
+After your switch is mounted in the engine bay, you can then power all your 12V accessories from the switch.

 Feel free to reach out to StellarBuilt in Sacramento if anyone needs help with a full 12V system build.
 We're always around if you have any questions.